tsur/gamelife/README.md

 # The Game Of Life

-An experimental implementantion for the conway's game of life on ES6
+An experimental implementantion for the conway's game of life on ES6.
+A demo is available on.
+You may also download the project in zip format, then extract it and open the index.html file located on dist folder.

 # Setting up

-To run it on your local machine, just follow the steps below:
+To deploy it on your local machine, just follow the steps below:

 ```bash
 git clone https://github.com/Tsur/gamelife.git
 cd gamelife && npm run deploy
 ```
 Now go to your browser on localhost:8080/dist to play the production version.
 Open your browser on localhost:8080 to start developing.
 You may now modify the source code and the browser will refresh automatically.
 Once you're done, build the project.

+** NOTE: You will need LiveReload Plugin from chrome-store to enable live reloading

 # Building